You can register for SASS Support Groups below.

 - Each person who registers will receive a confirmation email after they submit their form; if you do not receive the confirmation, you can double-check that you entered your address correctly, check your spam folder, re-register, or email support@SASS-lane.org

-- Each week, participants will receive an email with an invitation to the online meeting as well as a reminder email on the morning of the meeting day.
+- Participants will receive an email with an invitation the Thursday before each meeting and they will also get a reminder email on the morning of the meeting day.

 Guidelines for Participation